gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 - Adds actions to _Focus View_ Pull Requests
   - Switch to or create a local branch
   - Create or open a worktree from the branch
-- Adds _Generate Commit Message (Experimental)..._ command to the SCM context menus
+- Adds a _Generate Commit Message (Experimental)..._ command to the SCM context menus

 ### Changed